betterfarm/betterfarm/README.md

 - 👀 I’m interested in agriculture / permaculture
 - 🌱 I’m currently learning Grafana
 - 💞️ I’m looking to collaborate on feeding cows
-- 📫 How to reach me ...
+- 📫 How to reach me ... don't worry if you're interesting, i'll reach you

 <!---
 betterfarm/betterfarm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.